Conference Presentation Grant

 Only one CPG award can be claimed per academic year (August through July).
 Awards are determined on a monthly basis.
 Applicants are encouraged to submit three months prior to their conference start date and can resubmit each month if denied.

 After returning from the conference, the applicant has 60 days to complete an expense report.
 This 60-day rule is set by the IRS and cannot be given any flexibility.
 Any expense reports received after the 60-day mark will be subjected to taxes.
 Expense reports submitted for reimbursement 6 months beyond conference will be declined.
-The inclusion of itemized receipts is necessary for reimbursement.
-The GSU is funded through student funds and is therefore restricted from providing funds towards alcohol, cash withdrawals, per diem, personal car mileage, and undocumented purchases.
+The inclusion of itemized receipts (such as lodging, transportation, meals, etc.) is necessary for reimbursement.
+The GSG is funded through student funds and is therefore restricted from providing funds towards alcohol, cash withdrawals, per diem, personal car mileage, and undocumented purchases.
 Additionally, the CPG does not fund costs associated with poster printing, baggage fees or membership dues.
 Note that any expense report received without properly attached documentation will be denied.

 When providing proof of your talk title or attendance, please do not upload the entire conference program, rather supply the program cover and/or program hyperlink while highlighting your section.